 Merriwa Park and Kaluna Park can be accessed from Ryley Street Wangaratta.

-During the 2nd and 3rd term holidays, Rainbow Trout are stocked in the large pond behind the tennis courts for some accessible, family fishing fun.
+During the Spring school holidays, Rainbow Trout are stocked in the large pond behind the tennis courts for some accessible, family fishing fun.

 Family on bridge in merriwa park

 Kids enjoying playground